 Acknowledging this is a difficult time is important.
-But there are a few things we would like to reassure you about, based on our many years of experience working with families of children with a hearing loss.
+But there are a few things we would like to reassure you about, based on our many years of experience working with families of children with all degrees of deafness.

 Deaf children can and do learn to listen and talk

 Every child is different.
 They learn at different speeds and they have different abilities and challenges and it is important that we are realistic about this.
 But with the right hearing aids or cochlear implants – and with good support – deaf children can and do learn to listen and talk.
 Together we can help them reach their potential!

 Advances in hearing technology transform lives

 Modern hearing aids, cochlear implants and additional supporting technologies have transformed the worlds of people with hearing loss.
 And in doing so, education services and society as a whole has learnt a great deal about supporting these children.
 The world can be a very positive place for them, with deaf sportspeople, actors/actresses and models in the public eye.